richarrd92/Data-structures-and-algorithms/README.md

 # Data structures and algorithms

 This repository contains solutions to various Data Structures and Algorithms problems.
 It serves as a personal practice collection to strengthen problem-solving skills.
-Solutions are implemented in Python
+Solutions are implemented in Python <br>

-## Sorting algorithms
+# Sorting algorithms

 ### Selection sort
 A simple comparison-based sorting algorithm used to arrange elements in a linear data structures such an array in ascending or descending order.